robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 1. Introduction
 Most Thai, who are Buddhists, tend to bond and pay respect to Buddha images in their daily life; however, only a few people can remember and recognize the details of Buddha images.
 Thus, the question has been raised 'Can you distinguish the outstanding features of the **`Five Floating Buddha Statues`** in the figure below?'
 If it is not, let our model do it!

 These Buddha images are one of the religious groups frequented by Thai to worship for good fortune; three are very similar.
-Therefore, this work aims to collect an image dataset of the five 'Floating Buddha Statues'.
+Therefore, this work aims to collect an image dataset of the Five Floating Buddha Statues.
 Then, to create an image classifier using **`CNN pre-trained on ImageNet dataset`**, transfer learning to perform **`multi-class classification`** and recognize classes of the images that were never trained before.

 <p align="center">
   <img width="650" src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/d9161d1181fe12d2ba2763718c3d16c7a12a6d4c/5%20Floating%20Buddha%20Statues.jpeg">